anjapago/AnalyzeAccountability/_posts/2019-05-15-Visualizations.markdown

 	Topic 20: LEGAL, number of words: 1737

-The size of the circles correspond to the number of excerpts for that category.
+The size of the circles correspond to the size of that category.
 Also, if hovering over a word in the chart on the right, the size of the circles will adjust proportional to count of that word in each category.
+Clciking on a topic will display that topi'c word distribution, and clicking away on the empty part of the distance plot will show the overall word distribution of all the documents.

 <link rel="stylesheet" type="text/css" href="https://cdn.rawgit.com/bmabey/pyLDAvis/files/ldavis.v1.0.0.css">